5 Lessons I've Learned from 5 Years of Blogging

 When you first start blogging, everything's a mystery.
 At least in was for me.
 When I wrote my very first blog post on my very first blog, I had no idea the massive amount of work and learning that lay ahead of me.
 Fast forward five years, and I'd like to think I've picked up a few things here and there.

 Pictures Pictures Pictures

 We all know that blogging is about the writing, and of course that's important.
 But if there's only one thing I've learned in the last five years, it's that you need to have a photo in every post.
 People's attention is drawn to visuals, and blocks of text with no interruption can be pretty intimidating.
 That said, the photos need to be relevant.
 Nothing drives me more nuts than reading a post about blogging with a random picture of the author smiling at the camera.

 If you're not really into photography, there are some great websites with free stock photos that you can do whatever you want with.
 I use Unsplash when I don't have my own photos for a post.

-There have been plenty of great posts written about this already, so I won't add to it except to say that I had when I get a really awesome comment, and I want to have a conversation with the blogger but when I do, I get a little message back saying my message couldn't be sent.
+There have been plenty of great posts written about this already, so I won't add to it except to say that I had a really awesome comment, and I wanted to have a conversation with the blogger.
+But when I tried to write back, I got a little message back saying my message couldn't be sent.
 It's so disappointing, and I'm sure I missed out on plenty of awesome friendships by being a no-reply commenter myself at one time.

-It took my until about my third blog to figure this out, but if someone's reading your lifestyle blog, they want to know more about you.
-When I check out a new blog, after reading the most recent post, the first thing I do is look for an about me page so I can learn more about the person who's "talking" to me.
+It took me until my third blog to figure this out, but if someone's reading your lifestyle blog, they want to know more about you.
+When I check out a new blog, after reading the most recent post, the first thing I do is look for an "about me" page so I can learn more about the person who's "talking" to me.